 Stormwater is the surface runoff of rain and snow melt.
 In undeveloped areas, such as forests and grassy areas, the surface flow of water is slowed by vegetation, allowing much of it to seep into the ground.
 Developed areas reduce this natural seepage by covering the area with building and impervious surfaces such as parking lots, decreasing the surface area of soil and vegetation.
 This results in increased amounts and faster flows of storm water runoff.
 Storm water drainage systems become necessary to prevent flooding.

 Show All Answers

-Stormwater from the northeastern part of the City limits flows into unnamed tributaries of the Elk Fork of the Salt Rive.
-This includes areas east of the Norfolk Southern Railroad and the area north of Sinnock Ave.
+Stormwater from the northeastern part of the City limits flows into the Elk Fork of the Salt River.
+This includes areas east of the Norfolk Southern Railroad and the areas north of Sinnock Avenue.